 New to cooking with greens and just looking for a simple way to prepare them?
-My favorite way is to just lightly sautee greens with a bit of garlic and scallions or shallots in olive oil with a sprinkle of sea salt and maybe pepper or a touch of hot sauce.
+Our favorite way is to just lightly sauté greens with a bit of garlic and scallions or shallots in olive oil with a sprinkle of sea salt and pepper or a touch of hot sauce.

-Swiss chard is my favorite green of late, but this recipe is also great for mixing it up.
 This recipe calls for either kale or chard and a bunch of spinach as well.
-Vegetarian, vegan, gluten-free, super-nutritious and super-delicious!
+Vegetarian, vegan, and gluten-free, it's super nutritious and super delicious!

 - 1 large bunch spinach

-- Add kale or chard and heat until just barely tender, about 6-8 minute for kale, and a little less for the chard.
+Add kale or chard and heat until just barely tender - about 6 to 8 minute for kale, and a little less for the chard.

-- Add the spinach and cook just until wilted but still bright green, about 1-2 minutes.
+Add the spinach and cook just until wilted but still bright green - about 1 to 2 minutes.